xyliatgithub/EN650654CIDOLD/LabOne/readme.md

 - Part 5: Step 5: If you are a Mac or Linux user and you cannot use SFTP to connect to the node successfully, you need to use your key like ssh.
 The command may look like:
 " sftp -i \<your key for ssh\> -o Port=\<Your corresponding port from the previous step\> your_username@host "
 - After finishing the lab, please do not forget to delete the resources of your slice so they can be used by other users.

-## If You Need Help...

-If there are any questions about getting started with GENI or working on the lab, feel free to send an email to the CA, Qingshan Zhang (qzhang68@jhu.edu)